How to Track Your Goals From Claude (Step-by-Step MCP Setup Guide)

 The same logic behind breaking down big goals into actionable steps applies here, except the notebook writes itself.

-How do you add milestones, habits, and routines through chat?
+How do You add milestones, habits, and routines through chat?

 Goals are the top of the hierarchy.
 Milestones are measurable checkpoints.
 Habits are recurring inputs.
 Routines are time-boxed sequences.
 Claude can move between all four in one conversation.

-How do you add milestones in chat?
+How do You add milestones in chat?

 For milestones, the underlying tool is beyondtime_create_milestone, which takes a goal_id, a title, and an optional target_date.
 If you already have a goal in the conversation context, Claude reuses its ID.
 If not, it lists goals first, then creates against the right one.